 Do not allow it to slip under your nose and don’t wear it on your forehead or around your neck.

 Do not put it on a child younger than 2, anyone who has trouble breathing or anyone who is unconscious, incapacitated or otherwise unable to remove it without assistance.

 Do not touch the inside of it, as it may be contaminated from your breathing, coughing or sneezing.

 While wearing a mask may not keep you from getting COVID-19, it can help lower the odds.
 If you’re sick, a mask can help keep your germs from infecting others.
 If you’re healthy, a mask can help keep respiratory droplets from someone who is sick from landing in your nose and mouth.
 While we can’t quantify how effective it is to wear a mask, we do know it offers some protection while not wearing one offers none.
-In short, we are all at the lowest risk when everyone wears a mask.
+Masks are most protective when everyone is wearing them.

-“We are all in this together and wearing a mask helps protect you and everyone around you, especially those who are at the highest risk,” says Valyko.
+“We are all in this together and wearing a mask helps protect you and everyone around you, especially those who are at the highest risk,” said Valyko.